 On the boat / minibus

-Most transport will have a basic level of comfort.
+Most group tour transport will have a basic level of comfort.
 Do not expect luxury.
-Speed boats will have padded benches; longtail boats usually have bare wooden benches; both will have covered seating, but open on the sides so you can see out.
+Speed boats will have padded benches; longtail boats usually have bare wooden benches; both will have covered (shaded) seating, but open on the sides so you can see out.
 Minivans will have air conditioning.
-All transportation will be fitted to allow the maximum possible number of seats – unless specifically mentioned, you won’t find open areas to relax, or places for bag storage (except under your seat).
+All transportation will be fitted to allow the maximum possible number of seats; you generally won’t find open areas to relax, or places for bag storage (except under your seat).

 Playing music on board (usually western top 40 hits) seems to be a recent trend on some tours; certainly not all trips will have this, but be prepared.